C-Backus/MycoNet/README.md

 Similar to X, yes.
 Different from X in character count (as of 2017) and location based services.
 Target Audience: young adults, primarily.
-Why -> To share their thoughts and feelings in an interactive way.
+Why?
+To share their thoughts and feelings in an interactive way.
 You have to be there to talk about it.

 <h3>Sprints</h3>
 <ol>